Georgia's Own will be closed on Thursday, November 23rd and Friday, November 24th in observance of the Thanksgiving holiday.

 One of the most devious methods is receiving a notification via email that you need to update your software.
 You’ve provided your email address to the software company, and it’s reasonable to expect email communication about updates.
 Pay attention to the sender’s email address if you suspect something is off.

 Following the above steps is essential to securing your personal and financial information.
 This is the second in a series of cybersecurity education posts to help you stay safe online.
 Over the next few months, we’ll share greater insight and tips on other ways to safeguard your online presence.
-In the meantime, we offer additional resources to brush up on your financial education with ACHIEVE for consumers and small businesses.
-Click here to start learning today.

 What to do after becoming debt-free